Skip to content

 What happens: Your rotation lock turns on or off right away.

-Note: If the Rotation lock button is grayed out (not clickable), try rotating your device.
+Keep in mind that Rotation Lock might be grayed out if your device is in laptop mode or if a keyboard is connected.
 On some laptops that fold or have removable keyboards (like Microsoft Surface), this option may only work when in tablet mode.

 Rotation lock button highlighted in Windows 11 Quick Settings panel